mikekwright/simple-modeling-experiment/README.md

 This is my scratch repo that I am using to better understand the Data Science process, pieces involved and hopefully increase my overall fluency in this exciting field.

+## Setting up Development

+If you are going to clone from scratch you will need to clone with submodules using the below command

+        git clone --recurse-submodules -j8 https://github.com/mikekwright/simple-modeling-experiment.git

+If you are just grabbing the latest, after pulling be sure to get the latest submodules using the command

+        git submodule update --recursive --remote

 ## Sample Runs